 Many of these people actually become masters of cultural social rules because their memory compensates for their social weaknesses.
 They become class presidents, many become sweet and likable, they excel at writing papers, and many even study psychology thrilled to learn more about the "mysterious" rules of human behavior.

 In treatment, many of these anorexic girls have superimposed rote-memorized social skills, but this doesn’t mean they don’t feel strongly or deeply (that’s a separate conversation involving hyper-sensitivity inherent in giftedness).
 In short, they systemize their empathy and have the ability to think their way to their feelings.
+Also, they may have extremely debilitating empathy for broader issues in the world but struggle with the norms of everyday interaction.

 To explain, let's turn to Tony Attwood, an expert on Asperger's and comorbid anorexia.
 He says the higher their intelligence, the higher their verbal memory, and the more they are able to study others and hide their autistic traits.
 They are therefore eternally able to evade an autism spectrum diagnosis.
 Their difficulties may not manifest in a severe enough fashion to warrant an exploration of a diagnosis, but they are still vulnerable and left to navigate on their own as social chameleons.